Intro

 Making time to write was another big difficulty.
 It isn't possible for me to make more time in my users daily life, so it would be very important that my app was easy to learn and use.

 All of my interviewees liked being able to upload pictures with their writing projects.
-This is not something I had even considered until after the interviews, showing that this is a feature that could make my app more appealing to my users.

 Define